-Dementia is a chronic progressive syndrome characterised by the degradation of cognitive functions and leading to the complete disintegration of the individual’s mental faculties.
+Dementia is a chronic progressive syndrome characterized by the degradation of cognitive functions, leading to the complete disintegration of the individual's mental faculties.

 Main symptoms and signs of dementia

-Senile dementia or dementia is a chronic, incurable disease that is characterised by a degradation of the brain.
-Dementia is manifested in different ways - sometimes the disease progresses rapidly, and there are cases when the process is slow.
-Due to information from https://homecarebuffalo.com/ full disability of the individual occurs after many years.
-It is important not to miss the first signs of the disease, as the earlier, the disease is diagnosed, the higher the chances of improving the quality of life, prolonging life, and employing effective treatment.
+Senile dementia or dementia is a chronic, incurable disease that is characterized by a degradation of the brain.
+Dementia is manifested in different ways - sometimes, the disease progresses rapidly, and there are cases when the process is slow.
+Due to information from https://homecarebuffalo.com/, the total disability of the individual occurs after many years.
+It is essential not to miss the first signs of the disease, as the earlier the condition is diagnosed, the higher the chances of improving the quality of life, prolonging life, and employing effective treatment.

 Dementia: The first signs